pubannotation/pubannotation/docs/intro.md

 * *We are now working on documentation, yet it is largely incomplete.*
 * *We are sorry for the inconvenience you may experience for the moment.*

+* PubAnnotation is an open source project.
+Your any contribution is very welcome.

 <!-- ## Motivation

 * It would be good if there is a portal place where we can find most of the annotations made to literature.